nodejs/Release/README.md

 ## Release Plan

-New semver-major releases of Node.js are branched from `master` every six months.
+New *semver-major* releases of Node.js are branched from `master` every six months.
 New even-numbered versions are released in April and odd-numbered versions in October.

 In coordination with a new *odd-numbered* major release, the previous *even-numbered* major version will transition to Long Term Support.
-The transition to Long Term Support should happen after the new major version is released in a semver-minor release.
+The transition to Long Term Support will happen in a *semver-minor* release and can happen either before or after the new major version is released.

 Every even (LTS) major version will be actively maintained for 12 months from the date it enters LTS coverage.
 Following those 12 months of active support,